Supporting Someone with HIV

 • Learn.
 Educate yourself about HIV: what it is, how it is and is not transmitted, how it is treated, and how people can stay healthy with HIV.
 Having a solid understanding of HIV is a big step forward in supporting your loved one and reassuring them that HIV is a manageable health condition.
 HIV.gov’s HIV Basics pages are an excellent source of information to familiarize yourself with HIV.
 Have these pages available for your newly diagnosed friend if they want them.
 Knowledge is empowering, but keep in mind that your friend may not want the information right away.

-• Encourage treatment.
-Some people who are recently diagnosed may find it hard to take that first step to HIV treatment.
-But there are great benefits to starting treatment as soon as possible after diagnosis.
-By getting linked to HIV medical care early, starting treatment with HIV medicine (called antiretroviral therapy or ART), adhering to medication, and staying in care, people with HIV can reduce the amount of HIV in their blood to an undetectable level—a level so low that a standard lab test can’t detect it.
-People with HIV who take HIV medicine exactly as prescribed and get and keep an undetectable viral load can stay live long and healthy lives and will not transmit HIV to their HIV-negative partners through sex.
+• Encourage medical care and treatment.
+Some people who are recently diagnosed may find it hard to take that first step to getting into HIV medical care.
+But the best thing people with HIV can do for their health is to get into care and start treatment with HIV medicine as soon as possible.
+By starting HIV medicine, sticking to a treatment plan, and staying in care, people with HIV can reduce the HIV in their blood to an undetectable level.
+That’s a level so low it can’t be detected in a standard test.
+People with HIV who take HIV medicine exactly as prescribed and get and keep an undetectable viral load can live long and healthy lives and will not transmit HIV to their HIV-negative partners through sex.
 Encourage your loved one to see a doctor and start HIV treatment as soon as possible.
 If they do not have an HIV health care provider, you can help them find one.
 Use HIV.gov’s HIV Testing Sites & Care Services Locator to find one nearby.
 There are also programs that can help with paying for HIV treatment and care.

 • Support medication adherence.
 It’s important for people with HIV to take their HIV medicine exactly as prescribed.
 Ask your loved one what you can do to support them in establishing a medication routine and sticking to it.
 Also ask what other needs they might have and how you can help them stay healthy.
 Learn more about treatment adherence and get tips for sticking to a treatment plan.